 Yes!
 Talks are virtual for now, but hopefully I can speak to groups in person once public health is stable again.
 Please contact me for more information, sample topics, and areas of expertise.

 Can my organization host an exhibition of your work?

 Yes!
-Beginning Feb.
-2021, I will make artwork from the Pine Curtain Project available to temporarily exhibit for local East Texas museums/cultural centers, historical associations or other nonprofit spaces that align with the project’s spirit and perspective.
-I offer this as a funded loan exhibition.
+I will make artwork from the Pine Curtain Project available to temporarily exhibit for local East Texas museums/cultural centers, historical associations or other nonprofit spaces that align with the project’s spirit and perspective.
+I offer this as a funded loan exhibition if you are simply exhibiting and not presenting the work for sale.
 This is a package option available on a sliding scale based on your organization’s size and budget.